kmaida/node-secure-dino-api/README.md

 Delegated access is available with the `read:admin` scope for access tokens issued by the `ISSUER_BASE_URL` you specify in the `.env` file (rename `.env.sample` and add your configuration).

-A user role of `'admin'` is also required in an array of roles contained in a custom claim in the access token.
+A user role of `'admin'` is also required in an array of roles contained in a custom claim in the access token. ([Instructions for doing so are here](#user-roles-rule).)
 You can add custom claims to your Auth0 tokens using [Auth0 Rules](https://manage.auth0.com/#/rules/create).
 You should set the [collision-resistant namespace](https://openid.net/specs/openid-connect-core-1_0.html#AdditionalClaims) for your rule in the `.env` file.

 ## License